GoogleChrome/web.dev/src/site/content/en/handbook/markup-cards-collection/index.md

 ### Adding default card

-This type of card the content creator probably needs to specific `title` and `description` YAML properties to display the content of the card. `url` property is needed if you want this card to be able to naviagate to somewhere.
+This type of card requires a `title` and `description` YAML properties to display the content of the card.
+The `url` property is needed to link to another page.

 {% raw %}